aginies/ai/README.md

 # serverimage.py

-Quick server to show all the images by date creation on a page.
+Quick server to show all the images by date creation on a page (port 8000)

 # External URL